 More thematically, MEG users have been investigating the principal topics of systems and behavioural neuroscience, with greater representation from systems, cognitive and clinical research studies, the strong presence of methodological developments, and emerging themes such as resting-state brain research (Fig. 7e).
-Excellent topical reviews are available to dive into each subfield in details: methods109, the integrative neuroscience of language110, consciousness^{111,112}, and translational aspects to clinical neuroscience, including epilepsy^{113,114}, autistic spectrum disorders115, movement disorders116, etc.
+Excellent topical reviews are available to dive into each subfield in details: methods, the integrative neuroscience of language, consciousness, and translational aspects to clinical neuroscience, including epilepsy, autistic spectrum disorders, movement disorders, etc.

 We wish to highlight an experimental approach that is not specific to the modality, but which has gained significant momentum in MEG.
 It consists in entraining neural systems with steady-state sensory stimulation, or to detect brain activity that is temporally coherent with behavioral or peripheral measures, such as movement parameters.
 Such experimental paradigms take great advantage of the temporal resolution of the technique and enhance SNR by "tagging" neural responses with stimulus-imposed or -induced frequencies of interest.
-A body of compelling work has grown in audition117, including prosodic features of natural speech^{118,119} and music120 perception, vision^{121,122}, attention^{123,124} and motor system125 research using such methodology.
+A body of compelling work has grown in audition, including prosodic features of natural speech and music perception, vision, attention and motor system research using such methodology.

-The reader may refer to our commented bibliography and other recent reviews^{9,126} for more detailed highlights of MEG contributions to neuroscience.
+The reader may refer to our commented bibliography and other recent reviews for more detailed highlights of MEG contributions to neuroscience.